Twoure/KissNetwork.bundle/README.md

 ##### Manga, Comics
 - Kissmanga/ReadComicOnline is not the most useful reader for the _Plex Web_ client, but works reasonably well for Smart Phones, PMP, and PHT.

+##### Drama
+- **Kissasian** keeps changing video URL obfuscation every few days.
+Am able to decode daily, but will not be creating a new release every day it changes.
+- If and when _Drama_ videos start failing (when obfuscation changes), users can try the `dev` branch code.

 ##### Plex Home Theater
 - Channel exits when adding/removing bookmarks.
 Has to do with pop up messages.
   - Working to fix this.
 Have new message.py but have yet to integrate with bookmarks fully

 ##### OpenLoad, Stream
-- OpenLoad and Stream links have a hash tied to your PMS IP.
+- OpenLoad links have a hash tied to your PMS IP.
 To use these Servers outside your home network, enable [Force Transcoding](#force-transcoding-enables-remote-play).
 Force transcoding will make video links compatible with all clients.
+- Stream links updated, but un-tested.
+Not sure if _Force Transcoding_ is required anymore.

 [Table of Contents](#table-of-contents)